jfk-astro/pulsarfitpy/docs/examples.md

 In this markdown file, experimentally determine an approximation for $3.2 \cdot 10^{19}$ through the variable $N$ using pulsarfitpy & ATNF data, and how to use its constant finder feature in a real theoretical system for a one-dimensional pulsar equation. -->

-In this example, we use pulsarfitpy to analyze the following differential equation relating to pulsar spindown.
+In this example, we use the pulsarfitpy library to analyze the following differential equation relating to pulsar spindown:
 ![Differential Equation](./images/differential_equation.png)

-The sample Python code shows how to set up a detailed project with multiple graphs using pulsarfitpy and other Python modules together.
+The sample Python code shows how we analyzed this equation with multiple graphs using pulsarfitpy and other Python modules together.

 ```python
 """